-The Radio Data System (RDS) permits compatible FM receivers to display text determined by the broadcaster.
-The T 753 supports two RDS modes, station-name (PS mode) and radio-text (RT mode).
+The Radio Data System (RDS) permits compatible FM A/V Receiverss to display text determined by the broadcaster.
+The T 773 supports two RDS modes, station-name (PS mode) and radio-text (RT mode).
 However, not every FM station incorporates RDS in its broadcast signal; in most areas you will find from one to several RDS-enabled stations, but it is by no means impossible that your favorite stations will not be broadcasting RDS data.